jayantsadhu/jayantsadhu/README.md

 # Hi there 👋, I'm Jayant

-## I'm Jayant from India, a Technology Enthusiast, Movie Buff, Traveller and a Great Cook!!
+## I'm Jayant, a Tech Enthusiast, Movie Buff, Traveller and a Great Cook!!
 I do Competitive programming and working on design and development.
 An Engineer working on connecting the world by exploring newest technologies.

 <!--img src="https://github.com/jayantsadhu/jayantsadhu/blob/main/githubProfile_banner.jpg"-->